 Special Education Teachers must be patient, able to motivate students, understanding of their students' special needs, and accepting of differences in others.
 Teachers must be creative and apply different types of teaching methods to reach students who are having difficulty learning.
 Communication and cooperation are essential skills, because Special Education Teachers spend a great deal of time interacting with others, including students, parents, and school faculty and administrators.

 Special Education Teachers often earn extra pay for having advanced degrees, for completing specialized training in areas such as restraints, or for being multilingual.

-The median wage in 2016 for Special Education Teachers, Middle School in California is $67,484 annually.
-The median wage for Special Education Teachers, Middle School in San Diego County is $67,362 annually.
+The median wage in 2016 for Special Education Teachers, Middle School in California was $67,484 annually.
+The median wage for Special Education Teachers, Middle School in San Diego County was $67,362 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |Annual Wages for 2016||Low|